henry-zwart/msc_thesis/site/docs/log.md

 ### Tuesday
 - Confirmed that I already have access to the climate attitudes data.
   - RData files on Vitor's OneDrive under `Climate\ Attitudes/Data`.
-- Created (this) project log to track progress, identify issues.
+- Created project log to track progress, identify issues.
+- Created (this) static site to collate information & reports related to the project.

 ### Monday
 #### Week overview: